LordSnoosh/SEIR2222/README.md

 ### Links to Sign Up for Instructors' Office Hours

-Both global instructors will have a limited number of 15 minute one-on-one office hour visits each week.
+Instructors will have a limited number of 15 minute one-on-one office hour visits each week.

 Click on the links provided below to schedule a 15 minute session for the week: